If You Only Enforce One Rule for AI Code, Make It fn(args, deps)

 getUser needs db and logger, but the constructor forces every caller (and every test) to satisfy five dependencies.

-An agent sees five slots and mocks all five.
-It doesn't know which ones getUser actually uses.
+An agent sees five dependencies and mocks all five.
+It doesn't know which of getUser's methods are actually used.

-When someone later adds a side effect inside getUser, the test still passes and verification silently drifts.
-The signature lies.
-The constructor hides the truth.
+When someone later adds a side effect inside getUser, the test still passes and verification drifts.
+The signature lies; the constructor hides the truth.

 fn(args, deps) makes the truth the default